 If you're looking to upgrade your existing ceramic tile flooring, or if it's just a slight aesthetic tweak you seek, painting tiles can be a great way to make the changes you need.
-Assuming your tiles are in good working condition, you can save yourself the trouble of ripping out and replacing your flooring by giving it a fresh a coat of paint, instead committing to an enormous demolition project.
+Assuming your tiles are in good condition, you can save yourself the trouble of ripping out and replacing your flooring by giving it a fresh a coat of paint instead of committing to an enormous demolition project.
 Painting ceramic tile flooring is fairly quick and easy with minimal tools, some forehand knowledge and a bit of preparation.

 Finding Floor Tile Paint